What are Common Minimally Invasive Lumbar Disc Herniation Procedures?

 Lumbar Herniated Disc Minimally Invasive Procedures

-For the majority of the patients, back surgery is considered a “last resort” treatment option.
-Although, your surgeon might recommend this option depending on the severity of the condition and the treatments which have already been administered without pain-relief.
+For the majority of the patients, back surgery is considered a “last resort.”
+However, it is common for surgery to be explored if your condition is severe.
+Or, if the treatments have already been administered show no pain-relief.

 There are two types of surgeries for lumbar herniated discs.
 The first is minimally invasive decompression surgery.
 Additionally, there is minimally invasive stabilization surgery.
 When this procedure is chosen, it’s due to the severity of the condition.